 In honor of Stephen serving for two years we celebrated his return with (what else?) food.
-We made lots of salads, treats and some fun little sandwiches.
-It was nice to have something hot with the salads that didn't require too much time in the kitchen when we wanted to enjoy spending time with our newly returned missionary.
-Tessa gave me this recipe after she made dinner for a large group of sorority girls at the U. She said the girls loved them, and I thought, if they're good enough for the Chi-Omega's they're good enough for us!
+We made lots of salads, treats and Tessa’s Mini-Melts with Poppyseed Drizzle.
+It was nice to have something hot with the salads that didn’t require too much time in the kitchen when we wanted to enjoy spending time with our newly returned missionary.
+Tessa gave me this recipe after she made dinner for a large group of sorority girls at the U. She said the girls loved them, and I thought, if they’re good enough for the Chi-Omega’s they’re good enough for us!
 They take just a few minutes to put together, and are perfect for parties of any sort.

 Grateful to have Stephen home.